junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 Art
 ---
-For lossless files like FLAC, do NOT include art, cuz it's annoying to re-tag since the entire may be rewritten (which is slow), and annoying to remove the bloat since removing art may not decrease file size.
+For lossless files like FLAC, do NOT include art, since it's annoying to re-tag since the entire may be rewritten (which is slow), and annoying to remove the bloat since removing art may not decrease file size.
 Your media player should be smart enough to find a "cover.jpg" in the folder.

 For small lossy files like AAC, you can include art, and I also recommend that it's small.
 Like 75-150kb 512-1024px wide in JPEG or PNG.